Skip to main content

 Bottom Line

-Switch if privacy is a priority; stay with Stripe for advanced features.
+Switch if privacy and EU compliance are priorities; stay for advanced features

 At a Glance